-Here are the best hockey goalie gloves this year.
+Here are the best hockey goalie gloves for 2024.

 Before we jump into this article, I would like to point this out.
 These are not cheap gloves.
 We talk about two things here at Goalie Coaches.
 First and most importantly, the best of the best when it comes to equipment.
 We’re not paid by certain companies to say one thing or another.
 We’ll say what we want, where companies can improve, and where you should stay away.

 The second thing is, we’re driven by quality.
 The stuff we talk about, regardless of price, is the stuff that we’ve used ourselves or is used by our D1 and Professional clients.
 When we write goalie gear reviews, the single most important thing that sets us apart from anybody else is this fact.
 We put our money where our mouths are.
 If we do not own the gear, we buy it.
 If we cannot buy it, we use our network to get our hands on it before anybody else has.

 Again, these are NOT the most budget-friendly gloves available to goalies.
 These are the top-of-the-line, best of the best hockey goalie gloves.
 Most, if not all, of these are currently worn in the NHL by pros who’re seeing faster shots than any of us will ever see.

 Move over, CCM, the Bauer Supreme Mach goalie glove is the best glove for goalies this season.
 Featuring a newly redesigned back of hand flex area, it’s one of the most comfortable goalie gloves we tested prior to writing this article.

 The Bauer Supreme Mach is designed for elite performance.
 The first thing you’ll notice is that it’s very light.
 Bauer has been rolling with the digital printed graphic since the Supreme 1S lineup many years ago, and it’s dramatically reduced the overall weight of their equipment.